Licensing Guides

 Table of Contents

-What Is the Mean Salary for an HVAC Technician in Mississippi?
+What Is the Mean Wage for an HVAC Technician in Mississippi?

-How Much Does It Cost to Become an HVAC Technician in Mississippi?
+How Much Does It Cost to Get an HVAC License in Mississippi?

-How Long Does it Take to Become an HVAC Technician or Contractor in Mississippi?
+How Long Does it Take to Get an HVAC Contractors License in Mississippi?

 » Want to grow your HVAC business?
 Click here to get a demo.

 A large part of what HVAC contractors and technicians do is replace and repair existing systems.
-As more of an emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to remain compliant with new codes and regulations.
-Licensing requirements for HVAC technicians and contractors vary from state to state and, in some cases, from locality to locality.
-Mississippi has statewide licensing for projects that exceed certain monetary thresholds and local licensing for less costly projects.
+As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
+Licensing requirements for HVAC contractors vary from state to state and, in some cases, from locality to locality.
+Mississippi handles licensing both at the state and local levels.

 Types of HVAC Licenses in Mississippi